SIEM vs Log Management : Understanding the Difference and When You Need Both

 What Is SIEM and How It Differs from Log Management

 SIEM (Security Information and Event Management) builds on log management by adding analytics, event correlation, behavioral insights, and threat intelligence.
 While log management focuses on collection and storage, SIEM focuses on detection, prioritization, and response.
+At the core of any SIEM platform is SIEM logging, which involves ingesting, normalizing, and enriching security logs before applying analytics and correlation to detect threats.

 Key functions of SIEM include: